islomar/tcr-workshop/README.md

 ## Proposed exercise
-You can try the TCR workflow with the Fibonacci kata, included [here](Fibonacci-kata.md)
+* You can try the TCR workflow with the Fibonacci kata, included [here](Fibonacci-kata.md)
+* Another simple exercise to practice it is the [substring kata](Substring-kata.md)

 ## Bonus track